visualpharm/Lunacy/docs/index.md

        <strong> Amount  </strong>
      </summary>

-   This field is the maximum number of icons which you'd like to receive.
+This field is the largest number of icons which you'd like to receive.
 The default value is 25.

    </details>